-CSA Global Principal Geologist, Sam Ulrich will present at the upcoming CET Member’s Day on ‘Climate change and gold mining’ to be held on the 25 November 2020 at the Wesfarmers Lecture Theatre, University of Western Australia Business School, Perth, Western Australia.
+CSA Global Principal Geologist, Sam Ulrich will present at the upcoming CET Member’s Day on ‘Greenhouse gas emissions, their abatement, and impact of a carbon price on gold mining’ to be held on the 25 November 2020 at the Wesfarmers Lecture Theatre, University of Western Australia Business School, Perth, Western Australia.

 Based on his previously published paper: ‘Greenhouse Gas Emissions and Production Cost Footprints in Australian Gold Mines’ published by the Journal of Cleaner Production, and a paper submitted for publication titled ‘Climate change and gold mining.’